MrMendelli/uBlock-AI-Filters/readme.md

 # Contributing

 If you want to help expand these filters, all domains and specific elements for that domain **must** be labeled with comments, and be as briefly descriptive as possible.
-If an element consists of multiple elements, only one comment is needed per element of a given type.
+If a filter consists of multiple elements, only one comment is needed per element of a given type.
 Any contributions [**must be tested**](readme.md#Disclaimer) to ensure quality.
 Please follow existing formatting.